 A star is born!

 A star is born!
 On this day in 1984 (in the U.S.), The Ewok Adventure (aka Caravan Of Courage) enjoyed its first broadcast on television.
-Directed by John Korty from a story by George Lucas and Bob Carrau, the SciFi/Fantasy starred Eric Walker, Warwick Davis, and Fionnula Flanagan.
+Directed by John Korty from a story by George Lucas and Bob Carrau, the SciFi/Fantasy starred Eric Walker, Warwick Davis, Fionnula Flanagan, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "The Towani family civilian shuttlecraft crashes on the forest moon of Endor.
 The four Towani's are separated.
 Jermitt and Catarine, the mother and father are captured by the giant Gorax, and Mace and Cindel, the son and daughter, are missing when they are captured.
 The next day, the Ewok Deej is looking for his two sons when they find Cindel all alone in the shuttle (Mace and Cindel were looking for the transmitter to send a distress call), when Mace appears with his emergency blaster.
 Eventually, the four-year old Cindel is able to convince the teenage Mace that the Ewoks are nice.
 Then, the Ewoks and the Towani's go on an adventure to find the elder Towanis."